 He currently works with industry-leading companies in social media, metaverse, gaming, enterprise/B2B, fintech, sharing economy, and venture capital/investing to develop Responsible Innovation strategies to effectively anticipate and mitigate potential harms in their products.

-Zvika Krieger serves on the leadership team of the World Economic Forum's new Center for the Fourth Industrial Revolution in San Francisco, where he works with governments, leading companies, civil society, and stakeholders from around the world to accelerate the adoption of new technologies in the global public interest.
+He previously served on the Executive Committee of the World Economic Forum, where he launched Centers for the Fourth Industrial Revolution in 13 countries, working with governments, companies, and stakeholders from around the world to accelerate the adoption of new technologies in the global public interest.
 He has taught courses on design, technology, and social impact at Stanford, UC Berkeley, and the Rhode Island School of Design.

-He was previously a Strategist in the Office of the Secretary of Defense, where his portfolios included climate change, Middle East strategy, policy innovation, and emerging technology, and for which he received the Secretary of Defense Award for Excellence.
+He was a Senior Strategist in the Office of the Secretary of Defense, where his portfolios included climate change, Middle East strategy, policy innovation, and emerging technology, and for which he received the Secretary of Defense Award for Excellence.
 He contributed to the 2014 Quadrennial Defense Review and was one of the lead authors of the Department's Climate Change Adaptation Roadmap.
 He began his career in the Pentagon as an advisor to then-Deputy Secretary of Defense Ashton Carter.
 He previously served as Senior Vice President of the Center for Middle East Peace and created the "Is Peace Possible?" interactive website.

 Before joining government, Krieger spent almost a decade as a journalist, including as a foreign policy correspondent at The Atlantic, editor and writer at The New Republic, and Middle East correspondent for Newsweek based in Egypt and Lebanon and covering most of the Arab world.
-His work has also appeared in The Wall Street Journal, Foreign Affairs, Guardian, Slate, New York, and various other publications, and he has appeared as an analyst on NBC News, CNN, and Fox News.
+His work has also appeared in The Wall Street Journal, Foreign Affairs, Guardian, New York, and numerous other publications, and he has appeared as an analyst on NBC News, CNN, and Fox News.